mzazon/awesome-cloud-projects/aws/nosql-database-architectures-dynamodb-global-tables/nosql-database-architectures-dynamodb-global-tables.md

    Comprehensive monitoring is now active across all regions, providing real-time visibility into table performance and replication health.
 These alarms will proactively alert operations teams to capacity constraints, replication delays, or other issues that could impact the global application's performance or availability.

-7. **Create Lambda function to demonstrate cross-region operations**:
+8. **Create Lambda function to demonstrate cross-region operations**:

    AWS Lambda provides serverless compute capabilities that can interact with Global Tables across multiple regions, demonstrating the flexibility of the architecture.
 This function validates cross-region read/write operations, tests data accessibility, and provides a practical example of how applications can leverage Global Tables for globally distributed workloads.
-The serverless approach eliminates infrastructure management while providing automatic scaling.
+The serverless approach eliminates infrastructure management while provides automatic scaling.

    ```bash
    # Create Lambda function for testing Global Tables functionality